 Arthur Wharton - Footballer

-The last team he played for was Stockport County where he retired from football in 1902.
-Once his career was over Wharton worked as a labourer.
+The last football team Wharton played for was Stockport County where he retired from the game in 1902.
+Once his career ended Wharton worked as a labourer - he faced financial hardship.

 Arthur Wharton passed away in 1930.